Overview of the retail sector

 For retailers of all sizes, customer data collection techniques are only increasing, but, with this, so do the chances for significant security breaches resulting from data exploitation.
 These events lead to exposure of both payment card information and generic personal data of millions of customers worldwide.
 The end result is a potential loss of customer trust which whilst hard to measure, is not an asset any retailer wants to put at risk.
 One study estimates that 20% of customers say they would stop shopping at a retailer completely after just one compromise.
 With retail sales already declining year over year, now is a critical time to enhance customer trust and review your data security safeguards.

-PCI Compliance Overview
+PCI Compliance overview

 The Payment Card Industry Data Security Standard (PCI DSS) is a global security requirement for any organization that processes, stores or transmits credit cardholder information.
 Released in 2006, the standard serves as a minimum set of requirements needed to protect customers’ payment data from being compromised which was the underlying primary cause of payment card fraud.